How to Deal With Mixed Signals From a Guy

 How to deal with mixed signals from a guy: the short answer

-If you are trying to figure out how to deal with mixed signals from a guy, start by changing the question.
+If you are trying to figure out how to deal with mixed signals from a guy, stop trying to decode one text at a time.

-Mixed signals in dating often feel powerful because they keep you working.
+Mixed signals feel powerful because they keep you working.
 A warm message gives you hope.
 A vague plan makes you wait.
-A sweet moment pulls you close.
-Then a cold gap makes you question whether you imagined the whole thing.
+One sweet moment pulls you close.
+Then a cold gap makes you wonder whether you imagined the whole thing.

-That rhythm can make a person feel more important than he has actually been.
-Not because you are foolish, but because uncertainty is emotionally loud.
+That rhythm can make a man feel more important than he has actually been.
+Not because you are foolish.
+Because uncertainty is emotionally loud.

-The calmer move is to stop decoding every signal as if one more clue will finally give you peace.
-Instead, look at whether his behavior creates consistency, direction, and respect.
+The calmer move is not to become colder, more strategic, or harder to reach.
+It is to look at whether his behavior creates consistency, direction, and respect.
 If the answer is no, the signal is already information.

-The peak moment is the one your mind keeps replaying.
+The peak moment is the part your mind keeps replaying.

 Peak moments can be real.
 They are just not enough.